databio/DESeqPackager/README.md

 ## Quick Start

-The test_pckgr.html file contains the instructions to use the DESeq-Packager function.
+The test_pckgr.html file contains the instructions on how to use the DESeq-Packager function with a sample data set.
 In a few seconds, DESeq-Packager will produce a countDataSet ready for subsequent DESeq analysis.